The Legend of Hei

-The Legend of Hei (罗小黑战记大电影) is a 2019 animated film prequel to the animated series, The Legend of Luo Xiaohei.
+The Legend of Hei (罗小黑战记 (Luó xiǎohēi zhàn jì, The Legend of Luo Xiaohei)) is a 2019 animated film prequel to the animated series, The Legend of Luo Xiaohei.
 It details various events in the life of the cat spirit Luo Xiaohei which take place before the series.

-A sequel titled The Legend of Hei II, was released on 18 July 2025 in China.
+A sequel titled The Legend of Hei II was released on 18 July 2025 in China.

 Synopsis

 Xiaohei, a cat spirit who shapeshifts begins his wandering journey because his home is destroyed by humans.
 On a search for a new home, he encounters human allies as well as other spirits, some of which share his dislike of humans.
 Being kidnapped by a human called Infinity, Hei spends time with him involuntarily and starts questioning his dislike for humans.
 This leaves him with the dilemma of which side to choose.